mxrguspxrt/ammado/README.md

 -------------------------------------

-Note: you acn use parameter names both "beneficiary_id" and "beneficiaryId", but for better readibility and following Ruby standards, I recommend under_scored, not camelCase.
+Note: you acn use parameter names both "model.beneficiary_id" and "model.beneficiaryId", but for better readibility and following Ruby standards, I recommend under_scored, not camelCase.

+All the existing params can be set with "model.some_param=value" and "model.someParam=value".

+To read all the params use "model.params" containing all the resource params.

 ### https://api.ammado.com/#FundraiserEndpoint